-I had a great conversation with a bride last week, and I wanted to blog about it.
-So often during the inquiry process, a couple will ask about prices, get sticker shock, and just ghost.
+I had a great conversation with a couple last week, and I wanted to blog about it.
+So often during the inquiry process, someone will ask about prices, get sticker shock, and just ghost.
 It’s business, and I don’t take it personally.
 I know that some of these inquiries aren’t even ready to book yet, they’re just establishing expectations and working to set a budget; I may hear from them again in the future.
 Others just might not be that interested, or our pricing is simply not conceivably within their budget.

 Some of those are just looking for the cheapest price, which makes me cringe a little.

 The Cost of Wedding Video